apache/beam/learning/prompts/documentation-lookup/43_ai_llm_inference.md

     )
 ```

-In this example, `Preprocess` and `Postprocess` are `DoFn` classes that encode and decode the input and output data using a tokenizer, and `model_handler` is a `ModelHandler` object that wraps the underlying model and allows you to set environment variables needed load the model.
+In this example, `Preprocess` and `Postprocess` are `DoFn` classes responsible for encoding and decoding the input and output data using a tokenizer.
+The `model_handler` is a `ModelHandler` object that wraps the underlying model and allows you to configure environment variables required to load the model.

-Following is an example of how to configure a `Pytorch` model handler to use in your pipeline:
+Here is an example of how to configure a Pytorch model handler for use in your pipeline:

 ```python
 from apache_beam.ml.inference.pytorch_inference import PytorchModelHandlerTensor